A Canonical Semi-Deterministic Transducer: Learning with translation queries

 \subsubsection{Merging states}

-During the learning process, we will label states as \textsc{red} states if it is not possible to merge them with any $<_{llex}$-lesser state.
+Following conventions presented in \cite{cdlh-book}, we will label states during the learning process as \textsc{red} states if it is not possible to merge them with any $<_{llex}$-lesser state.
 Initially, only the input state, $q_{\lambda}$, is a \textsc{red} state.
 We proceed through the states in $<_{llex}$-order.
 When a new state is found that cannot be merged with any \textsc{red} state, then it becomes a new \textsc{red} state.

-The next algorithm we present merges two states if there is no evidence that the underlying grammar behaves differently on extensions of the inputs of the two states.
+The next algorithm we present merges two states if there is no evidence that the underlying transducer behaves differently on extensions of the inputs of the two states.
 In this operation, we assume that the first argument is a \textsc{red} state, the second argument is not, and that onwarding has already been performed for both states.
 In order to present the algorithm succinctly, we define a function similar to $COMPARE$ from Section \ref{genVacSection}.
 Define $FUTURE(x,y,G,\mathcal D) = \textsc{true}$ if

-where $X_0 = LLEX-LEAST(G[p_x])$ and $Y_0 = LLEX-LEAST(G[p_y])$.
+where $X_0 = \llexleast(G[p_x])$ and $Y_0 = \llexleast(G[p_y])$.
 Otherwise, $FUTURE(x,y,G,\mathcal D) = \textsc{false}$.
-Note that finding $LLEX-LEAST(G[p_x])$ does not require enumeration all elements of $G[p_x]$, which could be exponential in the length of $x$.
-To determine $LLEX-LEAST(G[p_x])$, one need only find the least element of each set of translations along the path $p_x$.
+Note that finding $\llexleast(G[p_x])$ does not require enumeration all elements of $G[p_x]$, which could be exponential in the length of $x$.
+To determine $\llexleast(G[p_x])$, one need only find the least element of each set of translations along the path $p_x$.

 If $G$ is a transducer generated from a dataset, it is likely that $G$ will include non-equivalent states for which there is no evidence in their futures to distinguish them.
 Ultimately, this will not be an obstacle to learning because if the characteristic sample has appeared, there will be enough data to distinguish earlier states that will be processed first.